Contents - Index

 The Macro Window can be sized, moved or minimized as for any window.
 If the Macro Window is minimized or hidden behind other windows, use the Macro Window menu command in the Windows menu to bring it to front.

 The Macro Window provides a toolbar on the right side of the window with nine buttons.
 These buttons have the following functions.

-When the Macro Window is visible, it will accumulate the macro equivalents of the instructions you provide to EES with the normal menu commands will be entered into the foremost macro window, provided that it set to record macro commands.
+When the Macro Window is visible, it will accumulate the macro equivalents of the instructions you enter into EES with the normal menu commands will be entered into the foremost macro window, provided that it set to record macro commands.
 In this case, (recording) will appear in the caption of the Macro Window.
 You will hear a 'pop' sound when the command is added to the Macro window.
-For example, when you apply the Open command, EES will add a line to the Macro Window of the form.
+For example, when you enter the Open command, EES will add a line to the Macro Window of the form.

 The macro command window is editable, so that you can modify the commands that appear in this window, add new commands or delete them if you wish.
 See the list of Macro Commands.
-When you are done entering instructions, select the Save Macro button on the toolbar to save the contents of the tabbed window to a file on disk.
+When you are done entering instructions, select the Save Macro button on the toolbar to save the contents of the tabbed window.
 Clicking the Play button will signal EES to play the macro commands that appear in the window starting at the top.
 If the Log window is open and logging is enabled, you will see a display of each macro command as it is executed at the bottom of the Macro Window, as explained below.

 Right-clicking on a tab in the Macro Window will bring up a popup menu providing the options to Rename, specify how the macro is saved, Close or Clear the log file for the selected macro, as shown below.